-The programs approved by the State Transportation Board (STB) for Aeronautics to distribute the Aviation Fund are discussed in more detail in the next chapter.
+The programs approved by the STB for Aeronautics to distribute the Aviation Fund are discussed in more detail in the next chapter.
 The STB allocates the State Aviation Fund dollars in an equitable, efficient, and effective manner.
-The primary distributions are established as guidelines for Aeronautics use in preparing the annual airport development programs.
-Each year, the Board may review and amend these distributions.
+The primary distributions are established as guidelines for Aeronautics’ use in preparing the annual airport development programs.
+Each year, the STB may review and amend these distributions.

-The 2009 SASP airport roles are adopted by the State Transportation Board (see Appendix A statement number 4), with an allocation set by ADOT administrative guidelines for the Program.
-The allocations would likely follow the figures below.
+The 2018 SASP airport roles are adopted by the STB (see Appendix A statement number 4), with an allocation set by ADOT administrative guidelines for the Program.
+The allocations typically follow the figures shown in Table 2.
 However, program initiatives, system needs, or the balance of the fund may require occasional administrative adjustments.

+Table 2

+Approximate STB Allocations for State/Local Funding, by Percentage

-Commercial Service Airports 43%
+Commercial Service Airports – International 43%

 Reliever Airports 35%

-General Aviation – Community Airports 19%
+General Aviation Airports-Community 19%

-General Aviation Airports – Rural 2%*
+General Aviation Airports-Rural 2%*

-General Aviation Airports – Basic 0.27%**

-* Minimum $500,000 **Minimum $100,000
+General Aviation Airports-Basic 0.27%** Minimum $500,000 **Minimum $100,000

-Chapter Three – Five-Year Airport Development Programming
+Chapter Three – Airport Capital

+Improvement Program - ACIP

-The State Transportation Board supports Aeronautics’ development of publicly owned airport facilities with a balanced financial program that maximizes state investments to meet prioritized aviation needs by:
+The STB supports Aeronautics’ development of publicly owned airport facilities with a balanced financial program that maximizes State investments to meet prioritized aviation needs by:

 Providing for a safe airport system, as measured by compliance with applicable safety standards, which supports health, welfare, and safety related services and activities.